gloria-ho/unfriendly_bakery/readme.md

 # Friendly Bakery

+## Features
+* Responsive design
+* Utilizes ERB (Embedded Ruby) to generate a layout and templates
+* Utilizes Mailgun API to send email to user
+* Sends an eye-chatching, stylized email to users who sign up

 ## Email Sample Screenshot
 A screenshot of the beginning of the email sent to those who subsribe.
 ![email screenshot](/public/img/email.png "email image part 1")